 How did I approach this strategy?

 As a new member of the team, I wanted to understand the brand better, especially about the corporate communication, and the public relations it wants to establish.
 The company supported me in this exploratory journey.
 I was able to read the past customer research data, sales and product reports, scripts of 2018 commercials (due to NDA I could not displayed them here).
 Those material made me understand Treetopias' market positioning, and helped me think about strategy from the coporate level.

-After that, I made the following diagram to visually represent the user dynamics.
-This graph simply conveys what Treetopia promises to offer to their different user groups.
-I referred to this diagram repetitively throughout the process, to ensure our design language speaks for the target group.
+This graph simply conveys my understanding of what Treetopia promises to offer to their target user groups.
+I kept reffering to this graph throughout the process, to ensure our design delivers what we stand for.

 I went thoroughly through the current website, documenting brand elements, and trying to explain what needs to be achieved with the elements on the homepage.